rohit1607/PGPPT/readme.md

     ```python
     ROOT = "path_to_your_dir/Translation_transformer/my-translat-transformer"
     ```
-3. Verify if gym_examples is installed by running
+3. For simulating agents moving in a velocity field, we use custom environments implemented on top of OpenAI gym.
+To use them, verify if gym_examples is installed by running.
     ```bash
      pip list | grep gym_examples
     ```